nrsur-catalog/NRSurCat-1/src/nrsur_catalog/web_builder/README.md

-This folder contain the website's dir structire:
+The `website_template` folder contain the website's dir structure:

 Root
 |